 Divide turkey mixture into four equal-sized balls.
 Press your thumb into center of each ball and place a provolone cheese stack into the well.
 Close meat around cheese and re-form into a ball.
 Form a tight seal so cheese stays inside meat.If using ground beef, follow same instructions.

 Bake the Meatloaves

 Place meatloaves in prepared muffin tin and press meat into tin to form muffin shape.
 Press around the edges of each cup to seal thoroughly.

 Place muffin tin on prepared baking sheet to catch any drips.
 Bake in hot oven until golden brown and turkey reaches a minimum internal temperature of 165 degrees, 15-18 minutes.

 If using ground beef, bake in hot oven until beef reaches a minimum internal temperature of 165 degrees, 18-20 minutes.

 Cook the Vegetables

-Add half the garlic (reserve remaining for sauce) and stir occasionally until vegetables are crisp tender, 3-4 minutes.
+Add half the garlic (reserve remaining for sauce) and cook until aromatic, 30-60 seconds.

 Add marinara and stir occasionally until warmed through, 1-2 minutes.

-Plate dish as pictured on front of card, garnishing with Parmesan.
+Plate dish as pictured on front of card, placing meatloaves in sauce and topping them with remaining sauce.
+Garnish meatloaves and vegetables with Parmesan.
 Bon appétit!